kavirajk/kavirajk.github.io/_posts/2015-08-22-generating-pdf-containing-emoji-python.md

 sudo pip install reportlab
 {% endhighlight %}

+<i>Note: All the code samples used here are tested using python 3.4</i>

 Here is a simple example that writes text containing emoji to pdf

 {% highlight python%}